The Shelf

 Thinking in Bets

-Annie Duke
+by Annie Duke

 A former World Series of Poker champion explains why smart people make bad decisions — and how to think probabilistically instead.
 Directly applicable to investing, financial planning, and any high-stakes decision.